asaikali/docker-compose-postgres/README.md

 then local workstation setup gets more complicated.
 Docker compose can significantly reduce local development environment setup friction.

-Setting up pgAdmin with pre-configured connectivity and passwords is tricky, it requires in depth understanding of containers, docker, docker-compose, shell scripting, and how pgAdmin works.
-This repo provides a frictionless docker-compose pgAdmin and postgres configuration.
+This repo provides a frictionless Docker Compose configuration for pgAdmin and PostgreSQL with pre-configured connectivity and passwords.
+The sections below explain how each part of the configuration works.

 # Postgres & PgAdmin Containers